Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Items for those already opting out of beverage, bread, mushrooms, or eggs OR having a conflicting allergy; subject to change, even if specified.
 Please refer back to this newsletter throughout the week for updates!!!

-Storage Tip - Keep very dry stored in a perforated bag in the refrigerator for up to a month.
+Storage Tip - Separate greens from the root for the root to last longer the fridge.
+Keep the roots dry and tightly sealed in a bag in the crisper for up to a month.
+Greens should be used within 2 days.